Magotchi/lpid-core-documents/LPID core documents.md

 The body calling the Special Convention shall make arrangements for the time and place of the Special Convention, with such time being at least twenty-one (21) days after the date of the call.
 The Chair shall provide notice to the entire membership at least fourteen (14) days prior to the convention, including the specific purpose in such notice.
 No business except the specific purpose shall be conducted at such Special Conventions.

-## ARTICLE VI The Executive Board
+## ARTICLE VI Regional Party Organizations

 ### Section 1

-The Executive Board of the Party shall be composed of the following:

-The four elected officers of the Party, and Regional Chairs for each region, elected at the Regular Convention by each Region's caucus.

-Each Regional Chair shall represent a specific region of the state and shall be responsible for appointing a Regional Committee to organize and carry forward the goals of the state party within that region.
-Regional Chairs must reside in the region they represent and must be elected at the Region's caucus by the delegates residing in that region.
+There shall be three Regions consisting of:

-- a) Region 1: Benewah, Bonner, Boundary, Clearwater, Idaho, Kootenai, Latah, Lewis, Nez Perce, and Shoshone (10).
+- a) Region 1: Benewah, Bonner, Boundary, Clearwater, Idaho, Kootenai, Latah, Lewis, Nez Perce, and Shoshone Counties(10).

-- b) Region 2: Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley, and Washington (10).
+- b) Region 2: Ada, Adams, Boise, Canyon, Elmore, Gem, Owyhee, Payette, Valley, and Washington Counties(10).

-- c) Region 3: Bannock, Bear Lake, Bingham, Blaine, Bonneville, Butte, Camas, Caribou, Cassia, Clark, Custer, Franklin, Fremont, Gooding, Jefferson, Jerome, Lemhi, Lincoln, Madison, Minidoka, Oneida, Power, Teton, and Twin Falls (24).
+- c) Region 3: Bannock, Bear Lake, Bingham, Blaine, Bonneville, Butte, Camas, Caribou, Cassia, Clark, Custer, Franklin, Fremont, Gooding, Jefferson, Jerome, Lemhi, Lincoln, Madison, Minidoka, Oneida, Power, Teton, and Twin Falls Counties(24).

+### Section 2

+Each Region shall hold a Caucus at Regular Conventions to elect Region Chairs.

+### Section 3

+In the event of a vacancy in the position of Region Chair, the Party Chair shall call a Caucus of the Members in that Region to elect a new Region Chair within 30 days of the vacancy.
+Such Caucus may be conducted by electronic means.

+## ARTICLE VII The Executive Board

+### Section 1

+The Executive Board of the Party shall be composed of the elected officers of the Party, and Regional Chairs for each region.

 ### Section 2